ZENSH1/Simple-calculator/README.md

-# Simple-calculator
+# Simple-calculator in Android
-<h1> Calculator in Android</h1>

 <br>
-ScriptEngine is used for evaluation of String Stringbuffer for del function
+ScriptEngine is used for evaluation of String<br>
+Stringbuffer for del function

 #initial